Witchery (film): Plot

-Sexually repressed virgin student Leslie (Leslie Cumming) is visiting an island off the coast of Massachusetts along with her photographer boyfriend Gary (David Hasselhoff).
+Sexually repressed virgin student Leslie is visiting an island off the coast of Massachusetts along with her photographer boyfriend Gary.
 They're researching a derelict hotel the locals believe to be haunted by a witch.

-While Leslie and Gary work on their project, a family comes to the island to inspect the hotel: greedy matriarch Rose Brooks, her husband Freddie, young son Tommy, and pregnant stepdaughter Jane (Linda Blair).
+While Leslie and Gary work on their project, a family comes to the island to inspect the hotel: greedy matriarch Rose Brooks, her husband Freddie, young son Tommy, and pregnant stepdaughter Jane.
 They are visiting the place because Rose plans to buy the hotel and turn it into a private club.
 They're accompanied by the lustful Linda Sullivan, a young architect hired to provide an estimate for the renovations, and real estate agent Jerry Giordano.

 After a storm leaves the guests unable to leave the island, they are attacked and murdered one by one by the Lady in Black, an evil witch who was once a famous movie star and is now carrying out a gruesome demonic ritual that involves four elements: greed, lust, a pregnant woman, and the defiling of a virgin.
 Rose is burned alive, while Linda and Jerry are captured while having sex, then tortured and crucified.
 Freddie and Gary are killed too, after Leslie is raped by a demon during a satanic ceremony.
 Ultimately, Jane becomes possessed by the witch and confronts Leslie and Tommy.
 She begins to choke her little brother, causing him to drop the tape recorder Jane had given him as a gift.
 The recorder plays a message Tommy had created for his sister, expressing his love for her.
 This succeeds in temporarily breaking the witch's hold on Jane, who throws herself out of a window to her death in order to prevent the witch from regaining control.
 Leslie, the only survivor along with Tommy, wakes up in a hospital bed, where she is horrified to learn that she was impregnated during the ceremony.